Merit and Talent Awards

 To qualify for these awards, you will need to submit an online application (in addition to your application to Whitman through the Common App) and will either need to audition on campus or submit a high-quality video recording by the scholarship application deadlines.

-President's Scholarships are awarded to exceptional performers in art, theater or dance.
+President's Scholarships are awarded to exceptional performers in debate, art, theater or dance.
 Scholarship recipients may major in any field but are expected to participate in their awarded areas during their years at Whitman.

 Whitman meets 100% of demonstrated need for students who receive President's Scholarships—up to $60,000 per year—without any work or debt obligations.